-The speed you need depends on your online activities and how many people will be using the network.
+The speed you need depends on your online activity and how many people will use the network.
 What do you do online most often?
 If you do a lot of visual stuff that requires more bandwidth or have multiple internet users living in your household, you’ll probably need a faster connection.
-Video streaming and large downloads eat up most of the bandwidth, while online gaming requires less of it.
-Casual web browsing, email communication, and social media require the least speed.
+Video streaming and large downloads consume most of the bandwidth, while online gaming requires less.
+Casual web browsing, email communication, and social media need the least speed.

 But what is a good internet speed?
-Around 25-30 Mbps is considered a good home internet speed for most users.
-This is enough for basic online activities, such as web browsing, video and audio streaming, file downloading, and online gaming.
+Around 25-30 Mbps is a good home internet speed for most users.
+This is enough for basic online activities like web browsing, video and audio streaming, file downloading, and online gaming.
 Of course, if you wish to do all this on more than a couple of devices simultaneously, you’ll need a higher speed.
-In the table below you can see the approximate bandwidth you need for various online activities.
+The table below shows the approximate bandwidth you need for various online activities.

 |1-5 Mbps||Email, browsing, Google search, streaming music, standard definition video streaming on a single device|

 |5-8 Mbps||High-definition video streaming on a single device|